1 year old Eastern Box Turtle

 Housing:

-Male Three-Toed box turtle with white eyes, T. c. triunguisCare in captivity should mimic its natural habitat as much as possible.
+Care in captivity should mimic its natural habitat as much as possible.

 Ideally they should be kept in large outdoor pens.
 The pen should be located where it can receive some direct sunlight early in the day and dappled light the rest of the day The substrate should be leaf litter.
 In my pen, 1/3 is covered with at least 6" of composted hay.
 This provides an abundance of grubs, worms, slugs, millipedes and other food.
 The rest of the pen is covered with about an inch of leaf litter.
 Outdoor pens can be planted with shade loving plants such as ferns and Hostas.

-Although very functional, a storage container isn't veryEllen Friedman's indoor pen attractive.
+Although very functional, a storage container isn't very attractive.
 With a little imagination (and some carpentry skills), very attractive pens can be made.
-To the right is an excellent example by Ellen Friedman.
+Below is an excellent example by Ellen Friedman.

 When kept indoors, it is crucial that a UVB-emitting reptile bulb be used.
 I prefer the UVHeat type bulb.
-Three Toed Box Turtles like to soak often and should have an adequately large water dish that they can easily get in and out of.
+Eastern Box Turtles like to soak often and should have an adequately large water dish that they can easily get in and out of.
 When kept indoors I usually soak them once a week in a large dishpan with a couple inches of lukewarm water.
 They tend to defecate in the water dish so these need to be cleaned daily.
 Humidity is a major issue.
 Most box turtles are kept far to dry.
 This leads to eye problems which are often mistaken for eye infections and/or respiratory infections.
 To keep the humidity high I use sphagnum moss/Bed-a-Beast/sand mix.
 This is kept moist with daily misting.
 They should have hiding spots and an area for burrowing available.
-Three Toeds should have a basking area that is maintained at 87-90°F., and a cooler, shaded area.
+Eastern Box Turtles should have a basking area that is maintained at 87-90°F., and a cooler, shaded area.

 Diet: